April 2, 2026

 A woman listening attentively as a man explains the wrongful termination statute of limitations across a table in a bright office setting, with a notepad and coffee mug nearby

-Frontier Law Center is a plaintiff-side employment law firm based in Woodland Hills, California.
-We represent employees only.
-Every wrongful termination claim we evaluate has one goal: making sure you understand your legal rights and have the strongest possible position to pursue them.
+Frontier Law Center is a plaintiff-side employment law firm in Woodland Hills, California.
+We represent employees exclusively, never employers.
+Every wrongful termination in California case we evaluate has one goal: making sure you understand your rights and have the strongest possible position to pursue them.

-Questions About the Wrongful Termination Statute of Limitations in California
+Questions About the California Statute of Limitations for Wrongful Termination

-The wrongful termination statute of limitations in California generates more questions than almost any other topic we cover.
-Below are the questions our team hears most often from employees trying to understand where they stand on timing.
-If yours is not here, a free consultation with our team is the fastest path to a real answer.
+The wrongful termination statute of limitations in California is one of the most frequently misunderstood areas of employment law.
+Below are the questions Frontier Law Center hears most often from employees trying to understand where they stand.
+If yours is not covered here, a free case evaluation is the fastest way to get a real answer.

-Do I Have to File with the CRD Before I Can Sue in Court?
+Do I Have to File a Complaint with the CRD Before I Can Sue My Employer?

-Does the Statute of Limitations Pause During Severance Negotiations?
+Does the Statute of Limitations Pause While I Negotiate a Severance Package?

-No. Ongoing negotiations with a former employer do not pause the wrongful termination statute of limitations in California.
-Many terminated employees assume that active talks put the clock on hold.
-The clock keeps running.
-If a deadline passes during negotiations, you may permanently lose your right to file a formal wrongful termination claim.
-If a legal deadline is approaching and negotiations are still open, flag that with an attorney right away.
+No. Active severance negotiations with a former employer do not pause the statute of limitations for a wrongful termination claim in California.
+Many terminated employees assume the clock stops while talks are ongoing.
+It does not.
+If your deadline passes during negotiations, your right to file a formal claim may be permanently gone.
+If you are currently weighing a severance offer and a legal deadline is approaching, read our post on whether to sign a severance agreement after being fired and then contact an employment attorney immediately.

 Frontier Law Center employment attorneys who handle WARN Act cases in California

-Find Out Where You Stand Before the Deadline Passes
+Find Out Where You Stand Before Your Deadline Passes

 You do not need all the answers before you call.
-Just tell us what happened and when.
-At Frontier Law Center, a free consultation gives you a clear picture of your legal rights, your deadlines, and your real options.
+Tell Frontier Law Center what happened and when it happened.
+A free case evaluation gives you a clear picture of your legal rights, every applicable deadline, and your real options going forward.

 If you believe your termination was illegal, reach out to our team today.
-Protecting your rights under wrongful termination law in California starts with one conversation, and that conversation is always free.
+Understanding the California statute of limitations for wrongful termination starts with one conversation, and that conversation is always free.

 Attorney Advertising.
 The information in this post is for general informational purposes only and does not constitute legal advice.
 Reading this post does not create an attorney-client relationship.
 Prior results do not guarantee a similar outcome.
 Every case is different.